GiuMangiaracina/Thesis/README.md

  ```
 Note that the id of the applications corresponds to the value of the 'c_id' variable set in the 'actions.py' file.

+5. Follow all the [Installation](#installation-) steps.

-5. Within each container, execute the training program, following the steps explained in [offline Training section](#offline-trainingoptional).
+6. Within each container, execute the training program, following the steps explained in [offline Training section](#offline-trainingoptional).
 Eventually store the results as explained in the section, for the next executions.
+If you have already the vectors, include them into the folders as exlplained in the section.

 At this point you can start the program, following the [usage](#usage) section.